-So you get it, you understand that you need to be sensible about who you see for your Botox and fillers.
-They’re injectables, with toxins going into your face.
+So you get it, you understand that you need to be sensible about who you see for your injectables.
+They’re medical procedures, with toxins going into your face.
 You know it’s imperative you choose someone who is medically qualified and uses premium products.
 You’re not so fussy about who you visit for other treatments, such as laser hair removal, B12 injections, fat dissolving, microneedling and chemical peels.
 They’re not as risky in your mind, anyone can do those.
 It’s no big deal.

 Spoiler: It Is A Huge Deal.